Hiring remote contractors can be a hit or a miss. The reality of outsourcing tasks to external providers will always be full of risks.

 What is a remote contractor?

-The contract is what binds the contractor to their clients; it can be a short-term or a long-term project.
-Some remote contractors favor long-term projects over shorter ones, as they bring in a more stable stream of income.
+Some of these independent contractors favor long-term projects over shorter ones, as they bring in a more stable stream of income.

 Why do companies invest in remote independent workers?

 The lines between remote work and traditional employment have been blurred in recent years.
 Now, with many companies investing in remote workers, it begs the question – why do companies invest in remote independent workers?

 As mentioned, a remote contractor does not normally have a designated workplace.
 They work for themselves and set their own working schedules and hours.

 With that said, remote independent contractors or freelancers are more likely to deliver high-quality output without the commitments to an employee.

 They work on their deliverables with a personal computer.
 On a per-project, per-hour, or retainer basis, which usually doesn’t come with benefits that traditional employees have.